Oppositional gaze: Feminine gaze

 Judith Butler theorizes the feminine gaze as "a pervasive heterosexism in feminist theory".
 In her essay "The Question of Social Transformation", Butler states: "Through performativity, dominant and nondominant gender norms are equalized.
-But some of those performative accomplishments claim the place of nature or claim the place of symbolic necessity...".
+But some of those performative accomplishments claim the place of nature or claim the place of symbolic necessity".
 These theories criticize the male gaze and its objectification of "women" as it predominantly excludes more than just the Black oppositional gaze but further problematizes the subjectivity of gendering male verses female.
-Furthermore, "woman" as a heterogenous sex object functions for and within the patriarchy, reinforcing "white supremacist capitalist imperialist dominating 'gaze.'"
+Furthermore, "woman" as a heterogeneous sex object functions for and within the patriarchy, reinforcing "white supremacist capitalist imperialist dominating 'gaze.'"

 "Transparent creator Jill Soloway spoke about the challenge of defining the female gaze at the Toronto International Film Festival.
-She argued that the female gaze is really about using the presence of a female perspective on-screen to emphasize the story’s emotions and characters."
+She argued that the female gaze is really about using the presence of a female perspective on-screen to emphasize the story's emotions and characters."
 Many female filmmakers use styles and themes that make fun of the male gaze, and give perspective on the female experience.
 Patty Jenkins' Wonder Woman shows Diana (Gal Gadot) making fun of the clothing sold to women in 1918 as she attempts to find a disguise.
 This scene depicts a woman expressing frustration at the impracticality of women's fashion.
 Jane Campion's The Piano takes a different approach and expresses female sexuality and the art of seduction in a way that is quite different to the typical over sexualized and "sleazy" style that is often found in films.

 The objective of the female gaze is not simply to change the narrative of objectification and focus the lens on men, but rather to demonstrate how women think and feel.
 Forster explains that the female gaze in cinema encourages the audience and spectators to resonate with the women on screen, and attempt to feel what they feel.
 Forster describes that while sexual violence against women is a very serious issue, it is the use of the female gaze in certain films and scenes that changes how the viewers understand it.
 A rape scene in The Handmaid's Tale depicts Elizabeth Moss disengaging from what is happening to her as she stares at the ceiling.
 The focus of the camera on her face during these moments forces the spectators and audience to experience that moment with her.